payara/Payara-Community-Documentation/general-info/contributing-to-payara.md

 # Contributing to Payara

-As with many open source projects Payara is hosted on Github, allowing anyone to contribute code and help with its development.
+As with many open source projects Payara is hosted on GitHub, allowing anyone to contribute code and help with its development.
 To make sure that development is coordinated and that changes are easily tracked, we have a series of steps that should be followed in order to get your code merged.

 ## Legal Bits
 Payara is an open source project; as part of this we have specific legal requirements concerning how we distribute code contributed to the project.
 Before any code contributed by our community is pulled into our repository we must have a signed Contributor License Agreement from any contributor.
 This can be downloaded from the main repository at [https://github.com/payara/Payara/blob/master/PayaraCLA.pdf](https://github.com/payara/Payara/blob/master/PayaraCLA.pdf) and should be signed, scanned, and forwarded to [info@payara.fish](mailto:info@payara.fish).
 As compensation for wading through the legalese, all contributors who send in a signed Contributor License Agreement receive a Payara goodie bag.